perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 ![alt text](imgs/tuto1_mean_vs_std.gif
 "Standard deviation vs. mean value for all features")

-The plot is on the 8000 highly variable genes selected in Step 5, and we can observe the frontier that was defined by `sc.pp.highly_variable_genes()` to remove genes considered less variable.
+This plot shows the 8000 highly variable genes selected in Step 5, and we can observe the frontier that was defined by `sc.pp.highly_variable_genes()` to remove genes considered less variable.

-Placing the cursor over points shows the identifiers of the corresponding genes.
+Hovering over points with the cursor shows the identifiers of the corresponding genes.

 We then load the feature selectors trained in Step 6,